 While app performance and stability have been our top focus for the past few weeks, we’re returning to our priorities set out in our last blog post, including:

 In the last blog post, I wrote about how we interpret very high HRV values and very low resting heart rate values.
-In the next app update, we’ll be introducing a new version of the morning stability score algorithm with an improved method for interpreting these values.
+In the next app update, we’ll be introducing a new version of the Morning Stability algorithm with an improved method for interpreting these values.

 All-new in-app studies